Ri3DPurdue/RI3D_Project_Template/README.md

 of you<br>
 To your right is 0 degrees, and ahead of you is 90 degrees<br>
 The corner created from the alliance wall on the blue side and the field wall parallel to 0 degrees and closest to you is 0, 0<br>

+### Time
+Unless explicitly stated otherwise, all times are stored in doubles and measured in seconds<br>
+Any conversions from different units should be handled by the WPILib conversion set<br>

+### Temperature
+Unless explicitly stated otherwise, all temperatures are stored in doubles and measured in degrees celsius<br>
+Any conversions from different units should be handled by the WPILib conversion set<br>

 ### BEANS (Best Empirically Allowed Number)
 No. Not again.
 It was too confusing, apparently...